-Overall, this is a lovely inventive, no-animal circus with gorgeous costumes, talented performers and has enough music and lights to keep children’s interest.
+Circus Vargas was at the Madonna Inn in SLO this July.
+Overall, it was a lovely, inventive, no-animal circus with gorgeous costumes, talented performers and enough music and lights to keep children’s interest.

 The circus peeps contacted me looking for a mommy blogger to write about our experience going to Circus Vargas.
 Usually, I reach out to people or apply for these kinds of things, so the coolness of being contacted out of the blue will NEVER be lost on me!
 We were gifted a family four pack of ringside seats (front row!!) in exchange for this review, but all opinions are my own.
 (See my disclosure for more info).